 The bill was marked up (passed) in the Committee on Health and Human Services on October 5, 2016, on a vote of 3 to 2.
 The full Council considered the fiscal impact of the bill on October 18, and approved it 11 to 2 on November 1 and again, by the same vote, on November 15, 2016.
 Mayor Muriel Bowser signed the Act on December 19, 2016.

 The bill passed on final reading November 15, 2016, by 11 to 2 and was signed by the Mayor on December 19, 2016.
 The bill was then transferred to the United States Congress for review (the deadline to pass a resolution of disapproval is February 28, 2017).
-If Congress does nothing, the District of Columbia will become the seventh jurisdiction in the United States where medical aid in dying is legal per law or court decision.
+After the Death with Dignity Act of 2015 passed in the Council of the District of Columbia and Mayor Bowser signed it in 2016, on January 6, 2017, the bill was transferred to Congress for a required 30-day review.